 The Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) Division is dynamic and currently expanding.
 Qualified candidates are being sought for a variety of full-time analyst positions, and there are also openings for summer interns and research assistants.

-Perioperative Informatics, led by Medical Director of Perioperative Informatics Dr. Brian Rothman, is a hospital entity that manages the clinical applications used within the perioperative setting.
+Perioperative Informatics, led by Medical Director of Perioperative Informatics Dr. Jonathan Wanderer, is a hospital entity that manages the clinical applications used within the perioperative setting.
 These tools include several applications developed and commercialized by Vanderbilt, including VPIMS, VigiVU, and PatientTracker.

 Vanderbilt University Medical Center truly offers the “operating room of the future ” today.
 In fact, VUMC’s technological savvy has earned national acclaim, as evidenced by the institution being named among the nation's 100 “Most Wired” hospitals and health systems for the seventh consecutive year.
 The 2011 Most Wired Survey and Benchmarking Study was conducted by Hospitals and Health Networks magazine, Accenture, McKesson Corp. and the College of Healthcare Information Management Executives.

 This status is due, in large part, to the pioneering efforts of members of the Anesthesiology Department, which is a national leader for advances in informatics and state-of-the-art patient monitoring.